kevinfrei/EMP/README.md

 ### Core Capabilities

+- **render** User feedback somehow for queueing songs
+- **render** Make a miniplayer!
+- **both** MediaInfo/Metadata editing!
+  - Support adding album covers
+  - File name vs. metadata difference cleanup (this would be _awesome_)
-- **main** Update data from file metadata (optionally overriding filename acquisition?)
+  - Update data from file metadata (optionally overriding filename acquisition?)
   - Save this stuff between runs, as it's going to be _s l o w_.
-  - These capabilities already exist.
+  - Most of these capabilities already exist.
 Need to expose it!
 - **main** Version the persistence data.
 I have troubles if I change the disk format :/
 - **render** Add typing to scroll to the appropriate spot in the song list